zenwork/fhir-beacon/packages/library/README.md

 ### <a id="validations" ></a> Validations and bindings

 The library provides facilities for validating and for binding value sets and coding systems.

+* [valuesets and codesystems](./src/codes) - These are ready to use with elements.
+Documentation is missing at the moment
+* [code-gen to extract codes](./src/valuesets) - This is some unstable code-generation code to walk valuesets and code systems to extract usable lists of choices for validation and for forms.

 > [!WARNING]
 > This feature is not yet stable enough... documentation comes soon.